 For his second contribution to the event, Rob from MovieRob also explore The Happy Ending and tell us more about Jean’s Oscar nominate performance.

-Letícia from Crítica Retrô tell us about Jean as a modern woman in Hilda Crane, a film that deserves to be better know.
+Letícia from Crítica Retrô tells us about Jean as a modern woman in Hilda Crane, a film that deserves to be better know.

 Erica at Poppity Talks Classic Films gives us a well-detailed review of Affair With A Stranger, the first of four collaborations between Jean and Victor Mature.

-Sally at 18 Cinema Lane tells us what she likes and doesn’t like about Howl’s Moving Castle, an animated film were Jean contributed as a voice actress!
+Sally at 18 Cinema Lane tells us what she likes and doesn’t like about Howl’s Moving Castle, an animated film where Jean contributed as a voice actress!

 For their second contribution to the blogathon, The Metzinger Sisters from Silver Scenes review The Egyptian, an epic film that deserved a better success.